Knife646/ResJND/README.md

  ![Image](https://github.com/Knife646/ResJND/blob/main/ResJND.png)

 # Resource
-If you need the ResJND for academic usage, you can download through follow link:
+If you need the CPL-Set and ResJND for academic usage, you can download through follow link: